umbraco/UmbracoDocs/umbraco-cloud/getting-started/umbraco-cloud-plans.md

 - Memory - 2000 MB (in private bytes)
 - Disk - 10400 MB

 These are hard plan quotas, which cannot be exceeded for more than a 5-minute interval.
 When a cloud environment surpasses the CPU or memory limits defined by the plan quota, the app service hosting the environment will automatically restart.
-If the app service experiences multiple restarts, we classify it as a noisy neighbor and will relocate it to a dedicated environment to guarantee that other tenants in the shared pool are not negatively impacted.
+If the app service experiences multiple restarts, we classify it as a noisy neighbor.
+Then it will be relocated to a dedicated environment to guarantee that other tenants in the shared pool are not negatively impacted.